ArcticXO/arcticxo/README.md

 </section>

 <section>
- <h2>What am I currently working on?</h2>
+ <h2>🛠️ What am I currently working on?</h2>
- <p> currently i have been dabbling into full stack development with Swift and SwiftUI.
+ <p> Recently, I've been dabbling into full stack development with Swift and SwiftUI.
 More specifically, API calls and intergration (JSON response formatting)</p>
 </section>